Crypto Volume Profiles with QuestDB and Julia

 For an algorithmic trading system, you will use this information to adjust the strategy at different times of the day.
 A signal telling you to buy at 2 am in this illiquid period could end up costing you money if you trade too aggressively.

 This post comes from Dean Markwick.
 If you like this content, we'd love to hear your thoughts!
-Feel free to try out QuestDB on GitHub or just come and say hello in our community on Slack.
+Feel free to try out QuestDB on GitHub or just come and say hello in the community forums.